-Filing a medical malpractice claim in Florida is complicated.
+Filing a medical malpractice claim in Miami is complicated.
 To successfully file your claim, you’ll need the help of an experienced Florida medical malpractice attorney at Callejo Law.
 We understand the law and know how to show the four elements required:

 Dentists may also be sued for dental malpractice.
 Like medical professionals, dentists must comply with the established standards of care when treating patients.
 A dentist’s duty of care is the level of care that would be administered by another dentist’s degree of skill, care, and diligence under similar circumstances.